Top 5 High-Paying Remote Tech Jobs in 2024

 Cybersecurity analyst (Up to $135,000/year)

-With the increase in cyber threats and data breaches, cybersecurity analysts are in high demand to protect organisations' digital infrastructure.
+With the increase in cyber threats and data breaches, cybersecurity analysts are in high demand to protect organizations' digital infrastructure.
 These professionals identify vulnerabilities, monitor systems for suspicious activity, and implement security protocols to safeguard sensitive information.

 Product manager (Up to $130,000/year)